Louise Brooks: Return to America

-Brooks declared bankruptcy in 1932, and she began dancing in nightclubs to earn a living.
+Brooks declared bankruptcy in 1932, and began dancing in nightclubs to earn a living.
 She attempted a film comeback in 1936 and did a bit part in Empty Saddles, a Western that led Columbia to offer her a screen test, contingent on appearing in the 1937 musical When You're in Love, uncredited, as a specialty ballerina in the chorus.
-In 1937, Brooks managed to obtain a bit part in the film King of Gamblers after a private interview on a Paramount set with director Robert Florey, who "specialised in giving jobs to destitute and sufficiently grateful actresses."
+In 1937, Brooks obtained a bit part in the film King of Gamblers after a private interview on a Paramount set with director Robert Florey, who "specialised in giving jobs to destitute and sufficiently grateful actresses."
 Unfortunately, after filming, Brooks's scenes were deleted.

 Brooks made two more films after that, including the 1938 Western Overland Stage Raiders in which she played the romantic lead opposite John Wayne, with a long hairstyle that rendered her all but unrecognizable from her Lulu days.
-In contemporary reviews of that Western in newspapers and trade publications, Brooks received little attention from critics.
-The review by The Film Daily in September 1938 provides one example of that general disregard.
-The New York-based paper barely mentioned her, stating only that "Louise Brooks makes an appearance as a female attraction."
+In contemporary reviews of the film in newspapers and trade publications, Brooks received little attention from critics.
+The review by The Film Daily in September 1938 provides one example, barely mentioning her, saying only, "Louise Brooks makes an appearance as a female attraction."
 Variety, the nation's leading entertainment publication, also devoted very little ink to her in its review.
 "Louise Brooks is the femme appeal with nothing much to do", it reports, "except look glamorous in a shoulder-length straight-bang coiffure."

 Life after film

 Economic hardship

 Brooks's career prospects as a film actress had significantly declined by 1940.
 According to the federal census in May that year, she was living in a $55-a-month apartment at 1317 North Fairfax Avenue in West Hollywood and was working as a copywriter for a magazine.
 Soon, however, Brooks found herself unemployed and increasingly desperate for a steady income.
 She also realized during this time that "the only people who wanted to see me were men who wanted to sleep with me."
 That realization was underscored by Brooks's longtime friend, Paramount executive Walter Wanger, who warned her that she would likely "become a call girl" if she remained in Hollywood.
-Upon hearing Wanger's warning, Brooks purportedly also remembered Pabst's earlier predictions about the dire circumstances to which she would be driven if her career stalled in Hollywood: "I heard his [Pabst's] words again—hissing back to me.
+Upon hearing Wanger's warning, Brooks purportedly also remembered Pabst's earlier predictions about the dire circumstances to which she would be driven if her career stalled in Hollywood: "I heard his [Pabst's] words again — hissing back to me.
 And listening this time, I packed my trunks and went home to Kansas."